 [OVERVIEW]

-As the only fully evolved Ghost-type Pokemon in RBY, Gengar fulfills a unique role that no other Pokemon in the generation manages to accomplish: its immunity to Normal-type moves means that it does not take damage from Body Slam, Hyper Beam, Explosion, and Selfdestruct, four moves that completely shape the tier.
-Gengar is also the fastest sleep inducer available, getting the jump on other sleepers such as Jynx and Exeggutor, an extremely strong trait in a generation where the sleep status is so centralising.
+As the only fully evolved Ghost-type Pokemon in RBY, Gengar fulfills a unique role that no other Pokemon in the generation manages to accomplish; its immunity to Normal-type moves means that it does not take damage from Body Slam, Hyper Beam, Explosion, and Self-Destruct, four moves that completely shape the tier.
+Gengar is also the fastest sleep inducer available, getting the jump on other sleepers such as Jynx and Exeggutor, an extremely strong trait in a generation where the sleep status is so centralizing.
 Finally, its high Special and Speed mean that it is capable of dishing out strong attacks that come with a 21.48% critical hit rate attached to them.
 This high critical hit rate also comes into relevance when Gengar uses Explosion, turning it into a very dangerous and disruptive Pokemon.

 [SET]